MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/developer/visuals/launch-url.md

 }
 ```

-A classe `hidden` está definida em visual.less para controlar a apresentação do elemento.
+A classe *Oculta* está definida no *visual.less* para controlar a apresentação do elemento.